henetiriki/express-user-agent-blocker/README.md

 ## Changelog

+### v1.5.0

+- Drops testing support for Node 6, but should continue to work as normal

 ### v1.4.0

-- Upped version of `express` peer dependency to 4.5.x, which is patched for [No Charset in Content-Type Header](https://nodesecurity.io/advisories/express_no-charset-in-content-type-header) vulnerability
+- Ups version of `express` peer dependency to 4.5.x, which is patched for [No Charset in Content-Type Header](https://nodesecurity.io/advisories/express_no-charset-in-content-type-header) vulnerability

 ### v1.3.x

 - Additional README information
-- Added `express` and `debug` as peer dependencies
+- Adds `express` and `debug` as peer dependencies
-- Updated JSDoc
+- Updates JSDoc

 ### v1.3.0

-- Enable passing in of alternative logger (currently defaults to `process.stdout`)
+- Enables passing in of alternative logger (currently defaults to `process.stdout`)

 ### v1.2.0

-- Added option to send alternative message to blocked UAs
+- Adds option to send alternative message to blocked UAs

 ### v1.1.2

-- Moved test files out of src folder
+- Moves test files out of src folder
-- Using rollup to compile module files into single index.js
+- Uses rollup to compile module files into single index.js

 ### pre v1.1.2